 Did you know that the 2010 U.S. Census results show that approximately 36% of the American population belongs to a racial or ethnic minority group?
 According to the Centers for Disease Control and Prevention, some minority groups experience higher levels of preventable disease, death, and disability as compared to non-minority groups.
 Therefore, it’s important to realize that not all health information applies to all racial and ethnic groups.
 If you are looking for health information specific to a particular American minority group, or if you need health information in a language other than English, then look no further.
 There are some excellent free resources available on the internet for minority health information.

 An oldie but a goodie: this post was originally published on 4/6/17.

 Spring is here and it’s time to clear out and simplify our lives.
-In this month’s Tech Talk we’re trying to make your life easier with some cool apps that will help you de-clutter, shape up, and get organized.
+To make your lives easier we rounded up some cool apps that will help you de-clutter, shape up, and get organized.
 Let’s do this!

 Voted one of the top 12 apps you should be using (but aren’t!), FileThis is a bill organizer and money manager to help you finally get those pesky receipts under control.
 FileThis can create bill reminders and track all of your account balances.
 Even better, it uses Optical Character Recognition (OCR) to automatically label and tag all of your documents, receipts, and statements, making them searchable.
 It will automatically create and name searchable PDFs that you can store where you choose, including Dropbox.